 The UK Visa

-Jobs in the UK (United Kingdom) require more than the UK visa application and just the obvious UK cover letter and UK CV writing and translation - it requires careful preparation.
-You will be confronted with problems that in all probability did not even cross your mind when you decided to explore the UK jobs.
+Jobs in the UK (United Kingdom) require more than the UK visa application and just the UK CV with the UK cover letter writing and translation - it requires careful preparation.
+You will be confronted with problems that in all probability did not even cross your mind when you decided to explore the work in Britain.

 Do not take too lightly the influence the UK visa can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.